 - Distract your cat with treats or a toy when placing them in the harness.
 Be sure to make the experience positive.
 Save these favorite rewards and only offer them during training.

-- If your cat shows any behavior that indicates the experience is unpleasant for them, reassure them and take the harness off.
+- If your cat shows any behavior that indicates the experience is unpleasant for them, reassure them and take the harness or jacket off.
 You can try again later; forcing your cat will just give them a bad association with the harness.
 Also end the session if you get frustrated.

 - Choose a safe quiet location to walk your cat.
 Help motivate your cat by getting the harness associated with some desirable activity like going outside, playing with a favorite toy or getting a desirable treat.